 Feb to April 1981 – 8 weeks training in the MTC.
 This was a very intense experience for me.
-I was called to be District Leader over our little group of 6 or 8 (can’t remember) Elders.
+I was called to be District Leader over our little group of 6 or 8 Elders.
 I felt a lot of pressure most of the time, but learned to really appreciate the downtime each week as we attended “firesides” in the MTC or at the Marriott Center on the nearby BYU campus, and listened to talks given by General Authorities.

 Dec 1981 – transferred to the mission home in Sendai to serve as Mission Recorder under Pres.
 Shimabukuro where I made travel arrangements for all returning missionaries.
 Also produced a manual for teaching English.
 Was paired up with another Japanese missionary, although the chemistry wasn’t good between us.
 Nevertheless, working in the mission home was a great blessing.
 I had not learned the language well enough by December to become a senior companion, as others in my group were beginning to do, and being paired with yet another Japanese Elder gave me further opportunity to learn the language.
 The work in the “hombu” also allowed me to get to know the mission president and his wife and to have many experiences related to the running of the mission.
 It also allowed me to avoid having to work outdoors during the difficult Winter months.

 June 1982 – was transferred to Oodata and paired up with my first junior companion, Elder Empey.
 This began the period of greatest growth and satisfaction during my mission, with many wonderful experiences, challenges, and great people to meet.
-The Oodate Branch was extremely small with typical Sunday attendance of only half a dozen people, which provided many opportunities to speak in Sacrament meetings which further increased my knowledge and confidence in speaking Japanese.
+The Oodate Branch was extremely small with typical Sunday attendance of less than half a dozen people, which provided many opportunities to speak in Sacrament meetings which further increased my knowledge and confidence in speaking Japanese.

-October 1982 – transferred to Yamagata to serve as a zone leader with Elder Perry.
+October 1982 – transferred to Fukushima to serve as a zone leader with Elder Parry.
 By this point in my mission, I was actually starting to feel somewhat comfortable in my role.
 We lived on the 3rd floor of a hospital that had been converted into a combination meetinghouse and missionary quarters – the nicest accommodations found anywhere in the mission.
 We had to endure the Winter months, but much of the travelling was by train as we were required to visit all the districts throughout our zone.

 March 1983 – was rehired by Becton-Dickinson, the same company that had laid me off in 1978, although things had changed a lot and I didn’t enjoy working there as much as I did the first time around.